 HGMS is profoundly committed to fostering graduate student education and to that end we have several projects ongoing.
 We organize many events to benefit the campus and off-campus communities; we have been able to produce a huge number of wonderful conferences, lectures, roundtables etc. on either a shoestring budget or with funds raised externally.

 A wonderful Future of Trauma and Memory Studies reading group organized by HGMS students fosters intellectual exchange between students and faculty from English, Comparative Literature, French, Art History, Library Sciences, German, and other programs and departments.
-This group has also organized many on-campus events, including a graduate student conference in 2014 and a film series in Spring 2015.

 HGMS is affiliated with Mnemonics, an international summer school that holds a scintillating annual conference.
 Each year we send one HGMS student to the conference.
 We hosted the Mnemonics summer school in the summer of 2016 and it was thrilling to welcome graduate students and faculty from all over the world to discuss ideas at the cutting edge of memory studies.